Menger's Theorem for Temporal Paths (Not Walks)

-We are finally ready to finish the proof of Theorem~\ref{thm:menger}.
+We are finally ready to finish the proof of \autoref{thm:menger}.

-\begin{proof}[Final steps of the proof of Item 1 of Theorem~\ref{thm:menger}] By contradiction, let ${\cal G}, s, t$ be a minimum counter-example for Item 1 of Theorem~\ref{thm:menger}.
-By Lemma~\ref{lem:nondominated_cut}, we can suppose that there exists an extreme non-dominated \tvcut{s,t} in ${\cal G}$, $S = \{(u,i_u),(v,i_v)\}$.
-By Lemma~\ref{lem:uv_nice}, we also get that $u$ and $v$ are nice in $S$.
-We now construct two t-vertex disjoint \tpath{s,t}s in ${\cal G}$, thus getting a contradiction.
+\begin{proof}[Final steps of the proof of Item~1 of \autoref{thm:menger}] By contradiction, let ${\cal G}, s, t$ be a minimum counter-example for Item~1 of \autoref{thm:menger}.
+By \autoref{lem:nondominated_cut}, we can suppose that there exists an extreme non-dominated \tvcut{s,t} in ${\cal G}$, $S = \{(u,i_u),(v,i_v)\}$.
+By \autoref{lem:uv_nice}, we also get that $u$ and $v$ are nice in $S$.
+We now construct two \tvertex-disjoint \tpath{s,t}s in ${\cal G}$, thus getting a contradiction.